 Macarthur Charles, MD, PhD Assistant Professor of Medicine.
 Dr. Charles received his MD and PhD degrees from the Albert Einstein College of Medicine.
 He received clinical training in internal medicine and infectious diseases at the New York Presbyterian-Weill Cornell Medical Center, where he was also the recipient of the Alpha Omega Alpha Medical Honor Society Teaching Award.
-Dr. Charles' research interests include response to antiretroviral therapy and the development of HIV drug resistance.
-Currently, he is based full-time at the GHESKIO Centers in Port-au-Prince, Haiti.
+Dr. Charles is based full-time at the GHESKIO Centers in Port-au-Prince, Haiti, where he conducts research related to response to antiretroviral therapy and development of HIV drug resistance and leads efforts to curtail multidrug-resistant tuberculosis.
 He is the recipient of a NIH-sponsored Mentored Patient-Oriented Research Career Development Award (K23) and of the Harold Amos Medical Faculty Development Award (Robert Wood Johnson Foundation).